Stay informed about the latest climate, energy and environmental justice news by email. Sign up for the ICN newsletter.

 Molly Spence, of the Almond Board of California, pointed out, however: "Nobody buys milk for its protein content."

 Research supported by the Almond Board found that every kilogram of almonds equates to about 1.5 kilograms of carbon dioxide.
 Nitrogen-based fertilizer and water irrigation account for most of that.
 (Spence says she's not aware of any peer-reviewed research on the carbon footprint of plant milks.)
-That same research says that almond orchards can offset 50 percent of the industry's emissions.
+That same research says that almond orchards can offset 50 percent of the industry's emissions by storing carbon in trees and soil.

 Milk in a Hotter, Resource Challenged World